Choya5011/Poobar/README.md

 6. Import fcl layout: Preferences -> Columns UI -> Import configuration -> poobar_filter
     - _library if LibTree is desired else _filter
 7. Manually add waveform of choice if desired: Preferences -> Layout -> JSplitter titled 'Fluent Control Panel' -> right click -> insert panel
    - pick either Waveform minibar (mod) or a JSplitter with the Not-A-Waveform-Seekbar-SMP package
    - If a JSplitter is chosen set custom panel title to 'Waveform minibar (mod)' so the control panel can detect it.
+   Transparency:
+   - WMM: preferences -> Waveform Minibar (mod) -> Transparent background (requires Columns UI)
+   - NAWS-SMP: right click -> Background -> Color Mode -> None
    Note:
    - NAWS-SMP can be more taxing than Waveform minibar (mod).
 Configure it to use the least resources.
    - It also seems incapable of analyzing tracks whose titles contain characters (JP,KR,CN) in Audiowaveform mode.